 Why Live in Dunning

-Dunning, located on Chicago’s northwest side, offers a quieter suburban feel while still being 15 miles from the Chicago Loop.
-The neighborhood is known for its tree-lined streets and diverse housing options, including pre-1940s Chicago-style bungalows, Cape Cods, Georgian bricks, and modern new constructions.
+Dunning, located on Chicago’s northwest side, offers a quiet suburban feel while being just 15 miles from the Chicago Loop.
+The neighborhood is known for its tree-lined streets and diverse housing options, including pre-1940s Chicago-style bungalows, Cape Cods, Georgians, and modern new constructions.
 Single-family homes, apartments, and condos are almost evenly distributed, with most houses situated south of Irving Park Road and condos near Wilbur Wright College.
 Residents enjoy local amenities such as Shabbona Park, which features softball and baseball fields, tennis courts, a playground, and an indoor swimming pool.
 Merrimac Park and the Dunning-Read Natural Area provide additional recreational opportunities, including hiking and various sports programs.
-For dining, Eli’s Cheesecake Company is a notable highlight, offering the famous Chicago-style cheesecake, while BarTucci Homemade Italian Food and Dunning Pour House are popular local spots.
+For dining, Eli’s Cheesecake Company is a notable highlight, offering the famous Chicago-style cheesecake.
+BarTucci Homemade Italian Food and Dunning Pour House are other popular local spots.
 Shopping is convenient with Harlem Irving Plaza and Norridge Commons nearby, housing stores like Target, Hobby Lobby, and Amazon Fresh Grocery Store.
-The neighborhood is well-connected with access to interstates 294, 90, and 290, and is 7 miles from O’Hare International Airport.
+The neighborhood is close to Interstates 90, 290 and 294, and is 7 miles from O’Hare International Airport.
 Public transportation options include Metra stops and numerous bus routes.
-Dunning is safer than the national average, providing a welcoming environment for residents.

 Frequently Asked Questions